openharmony/communication_communication_cangjie_wrapper/README.md

 - Ashmem: Provides methods related to anonymous shared memory objects.
 - Cangjie distributed soft bus FFI interface definition: Responsible for defining the C Language interoperable Cangjie interface, which is used to realize Cangjie's distributed soft bus capabilities.
 - Remote Procedure Call: Responsible for providing basic RPC functions, and encapsulating the C Language interface to provide Cangjie for interoperability.
+- cangjie_ark_interop: Responsible for providing Cangjie APILevel class definitions, which are used to annotate APIs, as well as providing the definition of BusinessException class that is thrown to users.
+- hiviewdfx_cangjie_wrapper: Responsible for providing logging interfaces, which are used to print logs at key points in the execution path.

 ## Directory Structure